siddmegadeth/Snap.js--EdgeLimit/README.md

  - threshold : number of pixels either from right of left based on alignment. think of this as a box on either side
  - align : either left or right based on which side the
   - debug : if true will create a red box on either side of edges for easy development
-properly:

 # Compatibility
    compatible with both bootstrap and zurd foundation css framework